 New Dream is accepting story ideas from people about their personal experiences, opinions, and critiques of consumption—from the products we buy and the content we take in from screens, to the air we breathe and the food we eat.

-The New Dream Stories Project seeks to change the dominant narrative around consumption.
+The Question Consumption Stories Project seeks to change the dominant narrative around consumption.
 We want to lift up stories not often told about the impacts of consumption on diverse communities.
 We seek to elevate solutions and ideas, particularly from young people, about how to create a livable future for all of us.
 We work to shift thinking around consumption to focus on the systems that compel us to consume, and not the impacts of individual actions and behaviors.

 We seek stories, artwork, and other media that question consumption and explore the many ways in which we all are compelled to consume, and how that is experienced differently across age, race, class, gender, religion, ethnicity, ability, sexual orientation, and other dimensions of identity.